 Land cover can be considered as a static factor in some hazard studies, although most types of hazard assessments actually focus on the detection of land-cover changes in relation to hazard phenomena.
-Changes in land cover and land use resulting from human activities, such as deforestation, forest logging, road construction, fire, drought and cultivation on steep slopes can have an important impact on hazards.
+Changes in land cover and land use resulting from human activities, such as deforestation, forest logging, road construction, fire, drought, and cultivation on steep slopes, can have an important impact on hazards.
 An example is the evaluation of the effect of logging and deforestation on landslides (e.g., Furbish and Rice, 1983).
-Land use maps are made on a routine basis from medium resolution satellite imagery such as LANDSAT, SPOT, ASTER, IRS1-D etc. Another source for land-cover data with higher temporal and lower spatial resolution are MODIS (Moderate Resolution Imaging Spectroradiometer) (Friedl et al. 2002), MERIS (Medium Resolution Imaging Spectrometer), NOAA-AVHRR, Global Imager (GLI), and SPOT-Vegetation imagery with varying resolutions (250 m - 1 km) which are used on a routine basis for monitoring the global distribution of land-cover types (e.g. 10-day basis) (Cihlar, 2000).
-Algorithms for bi-temporal change detection (between two images) and temporal-trajectory analysis (between a whole series of images covering a certain period) for land-cover change detection are reviewed by Coppin et al. (2004).
-Seasonal and inter-annual variations in land cover that may be caused by natural disasters, and land-use changes can be detected using high temporal frequency satellite data.
+Land-use maps are made on a routine basis from medium resolution satellite imagery such as LANDSAT, SPOT, ASTER, and IRS1-D. Other sources for land-cover data with higher temporal and lower spatial resolution include MODIS

+(Moderate Resolution Imaging Spectroradiometer; Friedl et al., 2002), MERIS (Medium Resolution Imaging Spectrometer), NOAA-AVHRR, Global Imager (GLI), and SPOT-Vegetation imagery with varying resolutions (250 m-1 km).
+They are used on a routine basis for monitoring the global distribution of land-cover types (e.g., 10-day basis; Cihlar, 2000).
+Specific change-detection algorithms that can be used for land-cover studies are reviewed by Coppin et al. (2004).
+Seasonal and inter-annual variations in land cover that may be caused by natural disasters and land-use changes can be detected using high temporal frequency satellite data.

 Several initiatives have produced global land-cover maps for different time periods.
-For example, the CORINE Land Cover 2000 dataset (CLC2000) has been produced using remotely sensed imagery to produce a land-cover database at a scale of 1:100,000, a positional accuracy of 150m and a minimum mapping unit of 25ha in Europe and a resolution of 1 km globally.
-A more recent map is the ESA Globcover global land-cover map based on MERIS fine resolution (300 m) mode data acquired between mid 2005 and mid 2006 (Arino et al., 2007).
-For individual continents, more detailed land-cover information is available (e.g., the Africover (2010) database for Africa).
+For example, the CORINE Land Cover 2000 dataset (CLC2000) has been produced using remotely sensed imagery to produce a land-cover database at a scale of 1:100 000, a positional accuracy of 150 m, and a minimum mapping unit of 25 ha in Europe, and a resolution of 1 km globally.
+A more recent map is the ESA Globcover global land-cover map based on MERIS data acquired between mid-2005 and mid-2006 (Arino et al., 2007).
+For individual continents, more detailed land-cover information is available (e.g., Africover, 2010).

 Hazard and risk assessments require a multitude of data from different sources.
 Therefore, it is important to have a strategy for data availability.
-Important information concerns include data quality, metadata and multi-user databases.
-Many project-specific data sets can be used for various purposes (e.g., for resource management was well as risk assessment).
-This requires that the potential users know what data exist, and have ready access to them.
-Spatial-risk information requires the use of a Spatial Data Infrastructure, where through the internet, basic GIS data can be shared among different technical and scientific organizations involved in hazard and risk assessment.
-A spatial data infrastructure is the foundation or basic framework (e.g., a system or organizational scheme) with policies, resources and structures to make spatial information available to decision makers when they need it, where they need it, and in a form where they can use it (almost) immediately.
-The website where the data is actually exchanged is called a clearinghouse.
-A good example of that is the European ORCHESTRA project (ORCHESTRA, 2009), which designed and implemented the specifications for a service oriented spatial data infrastructure for improved interoperability among risk management authorities in Europe.
-In the framework of the CAPRA project of the World Bank (CAPRA, 2009), the GeoNode was developed as an open-source platform that facilitates the creation, sharing and collaborative use of geospatial data for risk assessment (GeoNode, 2010).
-Examples of initiatives that focus on spatial-data infrastructure for disaster relief are Reliefweb (2010), Alernet (2010), HEWSweb (2010), and GDACS (2010).
+Important information concerns include data quality, metadata, and multi-user databases.
+Many project-specific data sets can be used for various purposes (e.g., resource management and risk assessment).
+This requires that the potential users know what data exist and have access.
+Spatial-risk information requires the use of a spatial data infrastructure, where through the internet basic GIS data can be shared among the different technical and scientific organizations involved in hazard and risk assessment.
+A spatial data infrastructure is the foundation or basic framework (e.g., a system or organizational scheme) with policies, resources, and structures to make spatial information available to decision makers when they need it, where they need it, and in a form where they can use it (almost) immediately.
+The website where the data are actually exchanged is called a clearinghouse.
+A good example of that is the European ORCHESTRA project (ORCHESTRA, 2009), which designed and implemented the specifications for a service-oriented spatial data infrastructure for improved interoperability among risk-management authorities in Europe.
+In the framework of the CAPRA project of the World Bank (CAPRA, 2009), the GeoNode was developed as an open-source platform that facilitates the creation, sharing, and collaborative use of geospatial data for risk assessment (GeoNode, 2010).
+Examples of initiatives that focus on spatial-data infrastructure for disaster relief include Reliefweb (2010), Alernet (2010), HEWSweb (2010), and GDACS (2010).

-3.3 Hazard Assessment Examples
+3.10.3.3 Hazard Assessment Examples